fiksn/dlc-intro/story.md

 ### Reveal

 Next day at 09:00 the sun is shining so the radio plays "Bohemian Rhapsody".
-After the song is known Alice and Bob can simply go to their secret starting place in the park and find the hidden "sun conctract".
+After the song is known Alice and Bob can simply go to their secret starting place in the park and find the hidden "sun conctract" (since they now know the exact length of the song).
 Bob could dig out his version but as he lost he might not want to cooperate anymore.
 There is no way for him to find the "rain contract".
 Also if Bob doesn't dig out his contract Alice will be more than happy to do so with her version and claim the money.
 Infact she has to do that as soon as possible since after two days Bob could use the "abort letter" to frauduently get his stake back.

 ### What can go wrong

 Bob could collude with Olivia.
 And at 9:00 we might hear some pop song despite a sunny weather.
 In that case Bob would indeed get the money this time, but nobody would ever trust Olivia.
 Afterall there were thousands of people that heard her promise yesterday.
-They don't know about the specific bet between Alice and Bob unless somebody announces but still everybody knows Olivia is not reliable.
+They don't know about the specific bet between Alice and Bob (unless somebody explicitly told her) but still everybody knows Olivia is not reliable.
 (Note that with Olivia having no clue about the bet there is also less possibility that somebody will influence her, but on the down side she also doesnt't get any compensation for playing "judge" except her salary).
+But this can be abstracted with a market place: it doesn't matter whether you listen to the radio station or not, you still have to pay a "radio subscription fee".

 Olivia might play the pop and rock song at the same time in order to help both sides.
 But in this case it will be just a strange noise and Olivia will lose her job for playing junk (which is even worse than the first option).
 To apply for the next job she will have to rename herself to Olga.